How Many Slip And Fall Cases Go To Trial?

 Several factors can influence whether a slip and fall case goes to trial or settles outside of court.
 One of the most important factors is the strength of the evidence and the liability of the parties involved.
 If the evidence is clear and shows that the defendant is liable for the plaintiff’s injuries, the defendant’s insurance company may be more likely to settle the case to avoid the risk of a trial.

-Read More: Can My Spouse Receive A Settlement For My Slip And Fall Case?
+Read More: What Injuries Can A Slip And Fall Cause?

 Other factors that can affect the decision to go to trial include the amount of damages being claimed, the availability of witnesses, the reputation of the plaintiff and defendant, and the overall cost and time involved in litigation.